wkumari/draft-kh-dnsop-7706bis/README.md

    See the documentation for BIND 9.14 for more detail about how to use this simplified configuration.

+Kumari & Hoffman        Expires September 2, 2020              [Page 11]

+Internet-Draft              Root Server Local                 March 2020

 B.4.
 Example Configuration: Unbound 1.9

    Recent versions of Unbound have a "auth-zone" feature that allows local mirroring of the root zone.
 Configuration looks like:

-Kumari & Hoffman         Expires August 31, 2020               [Page 11]

-Internet-Draft              Root Server Local              February 2020

    auth-zone:
        name: "."